apache/comdev-site/source/contributors/non-code.md

 ### Community engagement

-One of our mottos at Apache is "Community Over Code."
+One of our mottoes at Apache is "Community Over Code."
 A strong community produces better software.
 Strong community is built on trust, respect, and communication.
 These things don't just happen - they take hard work.